 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Fund's basic financial statements.
-The schedule of revenues, expenditure, and change in fund balance by account, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of revenues, expenditure, and change in fund balance by account - modified cash basis is presented for purposes of additional analysis is not a required part of the basic financial statements.

-The schedule of revenues, expenditure, and change in fund balance by account is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling the information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of revenues, expenditure, and change in fund balance by account is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The schedule of revenues, expenditure, and change in fund balance by account - modified cash basis is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of revenues, expenditure, and change in fund balance by account - modified cash basis is fairly stated, in all material respects, in relation to the basic financial statements as a whole.